m-ocean-it/passphraser/README.md

 - Pad the last chunk if needed: `10101011000 10010000000`.
 Chunks must be of same size.
 - Add helper-chunk to remember the amount of padding.
 Result: `10101011000 10010000000 [11111100000]`.
 (6 ones in the helper-chunk represent 6 zeroes added to the last chunk for padding.)
 - Convert each chunk to a decimal integer: `1368 1152 2016`.
 - Fetch corresponding words from the wordlist: `prison mosquito winter`.
+(The last word encodes the helper-chunk and, thus, stores information about padding.)

 Decoding the passphrase back to the original value is done in reverse.